almlab/info/README.md

 If you already have the info repo cloned into your local git you can skip the first step and replace it with:

 $ git pull

-## Contributing

-We want the information in this repo to be as useful to as many people as possible.
-This means that if you see something missing, you should add it!
-If you see something wrong, you can fix it!
-If you see something unclear, go for it and clarify it!

 #### README.md files
 If you want a file that you add to automatically show up as text (like this